BrenoAV/Youtube-Trending-Video-Analysis/README.md

 # PySpark — YouTube Trending Video Analysis

+# Interesting Points

+1. The best time to release a video is 12:00 PM (Lunch time).
+2. The “worst” day to release a video is on Saturday.
+3. Tags apparently are not required to video go to trending state.
+4. For Brazil: The football (soccer) is incredible consumed until nowadays and minecraft contents.
+5. There are some correlations with the number of views with the likes, dislikes, and number of comments.
+The most correlated are the likes.
+6. Put a lot of exclamation mark in the title.

+# Summary

 Analysis of the YouTube trending video using the dataset provided by [Rishav Sharma - Kaggle](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset).
 For that propose was used [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) to process the data.
 The [Jupyter Notebok](./YoutubeTrendingVideoAnalysis.ipynb) contains my analysis of the data and can be done more analysis on top of.

 Note: If you want another country, change the [config.yml](./config.yml) file.